-The Assembly has been lodged for incorporation as a company limited by guarantee with the Australian Securities and Investment Commission.
+The Assembly has been incorporated as a company limited by guarantee with the Australian Securities and Investment Commission.

 The Assembly constitution is now available here.
 This constitution will govern the operations of the Assembly.
 It reflects the model designed by community over the last three years, including the roles and responsibilities for members that have been advertised.

-Candidates that are elected in the current elections will become members of this company.
+Traditional Owners elected in the current elections and those appointed by formally recognised Traditional Owner groups will become members of this company.
 At the first meeting they will have the option of standing for the executive (board) of the Assembly including as a Chair.

 The first meeting of the Assembly is scheduled for Tuesday 10th and Wednesday 11th December in Melbourne.
 There will also be a pre-meeting to brief elected members about how the first meeting will run on Monday 9th December.
-If elected candidates will be expected to attend these meetings and it is recommended they block this out in their calendar now.
+All members will be expected to attend these meetings and it is recommended they block this out in their calendar now.